donghyun0215/personal_budget/README.md

 # Prerequisites
 In order to run the program, you need to install Node.js on your computer.
-Once installed, install the program's dependencies with 'npm install' in your terminal with the project's folder as working directory, then `npm run start`.
+Once installed, install the program's dependencies with `npm install` in your terminal with the project's folder as working directory, then `npm run start`.

 Once the app is running locally, you can access the API at `http://localhost:5000/`